akshatkarani/GSoC/index.md

 ##### Work to be done

 Main advantage after this project is that now many useful custom actions can be implemented for bears.
 Identifying where custom actions can be useful and implementing them will be a community driven process.
 Another thing which can be done is extending some of the existing bears to provide multiple patches.
-Also allowing actions to be initialized with custom descriptions would be really helpful because currently actions particularly AlternatePatchActions are displayed as `Show AlternatePatch` and a feature like above will display that actions specific descriptions which would be helpful to the user.
+Also allowing actions to be initialized with a custom description would be really helpful.
+Currently actions have a default description  and a with feature like above it will be possible to display an action specific description which would be helpful to the user particularly incase of AlternatePatchAction, which is currently displayed as `Show AlternatePatch`.